 Thickness also matters.
 A denser, thicker fence panel will absorb and deflect more sound than a thinner one.
 While height is often the first consideration, don’t underestimate the impact of panel thickness.

-Solid vs. Hollow Construction
+Solid vs. Hollow Panels: Which Is Quieter?

 Solid vinyl fences are generally better at reducing noise than hollow ones.
 Solid panels create a more substantial barrier, preventing sound waves from passing through.
 Hollow vinyl fences offer some noise reduction, but not as much as solid options.
 If noise reduction is your primary goal, prioritize solid vinyl fencing.

-Mass-Loaded Vinyl Technology
+How Mass-Loaded Vinyl Blocks Sound

 For maximum noise reduction, consider mass-loaded vinyl (MLV).
 MLV is a high-density vinyl material specifically designed to block sound.
 It’s often used in professional settings where sound control is critical.
 While MLV can be more expensive than standard vinyl, it offers superior noise-blocking capabilities.
 If you’re serious about minimizing noise, explore options that incorporate mass-loaded vinyl.